oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/global_image_preview.rst

 .. begin

-To simplify product selection for customer, you can enable product previews on product listing pages.

 To enable image preview globally:

 1. Navigate to the system configuration (click **System > Configuration** in the main menu).